lee963654/API-project/README.md

 # Not-bnb

 This is an Air-Bnb clone.
+Live site on https://not-bnb.onrender.com

 ## Technologies used:
 <div>